Retail in Lombard

 Demographics provide an understanding of the potential customer, for example, do they have income to support the price point of the goods sold, or does the area have a sufficiently trained workforce to hire employees from.
-When a business is considering locating in a community, they conduct extensive research on the market area before making a final decision.
-They will obtain demographic information on household income, daytime population and consumer spending patterns.
+When a business is considering locating in a community, they should conduct extensive research on the market area before making a final decision.
+They can obtain demographic information on household income, daytime population and consumer spending patterns.
 Depending on the business and target market, the business may look for a minimum income levels or specific age groups.
 The goal is to understand where their potential customers live, work and shop before making a location decision.

 For example, an established retail store may know that their customer’s median income is $75,000 a year, they are highly educated, and that they attract most customers from roads that have over 40,000 average daily trips per day.
 If a particular location does not meet these criteria, the site will not be evaluated for further consideration.

 Businesses want to offer a product in an area where there is demand by the consumer at a certain price that the consumer is willing to spend for the product.
 Some of the questions considered may be:

 - How far away is the nearest competitor?